Vattica: Early Years (2014-2017)

-Debut album recording (2017)
+Debut album recording (2016-2017)

 In 2016 VATTICA entered the studio to begin recording their debut album at The Mix Room in Burbank, California, with record producer Ben Grosse.
 In 2017 VATTICA finished their debut album.
 At the same time, Another Century was absorbed by RED Music.
 Alexander elaborated on the separation further in an interview with Pure Grain Media.
 In an interview with Bi Pride UK in 2020 Alexander spoke further about getting out of the band's recording contract.
 VATTICA then joined forces with new management and released their first single, “REMEMBER TO BREATHE”, on their own label VILLIS with distribution through The Orchard in April 2018.

-Independent success: 2018-Present
+Criminal (2018-2019)

 VATTICA released their second single and music video, "Criminal", in October 2018.
 In 2019 VATTICA announced that the band would be appearing on the High School Nation tour.

-2020: EP release
+Believe, Make It (I Know) (2020-2021)

 In 2020 VATTICA released their debut EP entitled "Believe".
 That same month the COVID-19 pandemic hit the United States and all of their shows were canceled and the newly added members of the group went their separate ways.
 During this time Alexander kept writing music and VATTICA released their single "Make It (I Know)".

-2021: Single & Music Video Releases
+Broken Glass, Gasoline (2021-2023)

 VATTICA released two singles in 2021; "Broken Glass" and "Gasoline".
 The official music video for "Gasoline" was released exclusively on TikTok.

-2022: TikTok influence
+TikTok influence (2020-present)

 Alexander does a regular series on VATTICA's TikTok called "Self Made is a Toxic Myth" where they critique the idea that there is such a thing as a self made artist.
 The series has garnered millions of views.
+In 2023 they debuted another series on TikTok, called "Nothing Is Neutral", which is also popular.

+Back To Life (2023-present)

+On February 24 VATTICA released a new single called "BACK TO LIFE".
+Alexander stated in interviews that they wrote the song about their struggles with OCD and Anxiety.

 Musical style

-VATTICA’s music is alternative pop rock characterized by soaring vocal melodies, driving guitars, vast orchestration and commanding rhythm sections of wide dynamic variety.
+VATTICA's music is alternative pop rock characterized by soaring vocal melodies, driving guitars, vast orchestration and commanding rhythm sections of wide dynamic variety.
 Their lyrical content often reflects on the universal themes of the human experience, while also commenting on sociopolitical issues.

 Public image and activism

 Alexander has publicly stated that they are non-binary and queer.
-They are also a part of Good Trouble Makers, a queer BIPOC-led anti-racist collective.
+They are also a part of Good Trouble Makers, a queer Black-led anti-racist artist collective.